Frequently asked questions: Seasonal work

 The employer must always fill in the terms of employment in an application concerning seasonal work.
 The fastest way to do this is to log in to Enter Finland for Employers and fill in the details under 'waiting for work conditions'.

 If the employer cannot use Enter Finland for Employers, the employer must use the paper form TY6_plus to submit the terms of employment.
-The form includes basic information about the employer, the employee and the terms of employment.
+The form covers basic information about the employer, the employee and the terms of employment.

 "The applicant must have appropriate accommodation."
 What does this mean?